 Open Access ebooks are available on JSTOR at no cost to libraries or users.
-More than 2,000 titles are now available from respected presses, such as University of California Press, University of Michigan Press, and ANU Press, and the collection continues to grow.
+More than 3,000 titles are now available from respected presses, such as University of California Press, University of Michigan Press, and the RAND Corporation, and the collection continues to grow.

 Free MARC records for Open Access titles are available via OCLC’s WorldShare Collection Manager.
 The first step varies depending on your library's current use of OCLC Collection Manager.

 Selecting the Books at JSTOR Open Access Collection in OCLC's Collection Manager